radius-project/radius/docs/content/environments/azure-environments/index.md

 ### Deploy an environment

 {{% alert title="⚠ Caution" color="warning" %}}
 While Radius environments are optimized for cost, any costs incurred by the deployment and use of a Radius environment in an Azure subscription are the responsibility of the user.
+Azure environments currently include a single node AKS cluster, an Azure CosmosDB account, and an App Service which all incur cost if deployed for extended periods.
 {{% /alert %}}

 1. Sign into Azure using the az CLI: